locationtech/geogig/doc/manual/source/repo/merging.rst

 The following cases will create a merge conflict when the following situations occur on both branches:

-* Modifying the same attribute of a feature, setting different values.
+* Modifying the same attribute of a feature (including geometries), setting different values.
 * Modifying an attribute in a feature (on one branch), deleting that attribute (on another branch).
 * Adding different features under the same path.
 * Modifying the default feature type for a given path, setting different values.
-* Modifying the same geometry of a feature differently.
 * One branch has deleted a tree, while the other one has added or modified a feature under that tree.
 * Both branches have modified a feature and at least one of them has changed its feature type, and the resulting feature types are not the same.